drewbarontini/tmcss-slides/book.md

 2. Front-end is now a specialization
 ------------------------------------

 "Front-end Development" truly is a specialization; it's a craft, and it's not easy.
 It's not just for designers who code or developers who write HTML & CSS.
-It's a area of focus for unique individuals.
+It's a area of focus for unique individuals with particular skill sets.
 I'm proud to call myself a "front-end developer."

 ### "Front-end Developer & Designer"

-For a long time I called myself a "front-end developer and designer."
+For a long time, though, I called myself a "front-end developer and designer."
 The "and designer" bit slowly faded away because of how happy I am to call myself a "front-end developer."
 It's a specialization that is respected and (mostly) understood by the industry.

 ### Developers respect us (mostly)

 Developers used to trample over the HTML and CSS, largely qualifying their actions as "HTML and CSS is so easy, any of us can write it."
 Although HTML and CSS are easy to write, they aren't easy to write well.
 Writing quality, semantic markup and modular CSS is a craft.
 Preprocessors like Sass and LESS now add a more programmatic layer of abstraction to our CSS, which is more easily understood by developers.

-Now that the "front-end development" field has a more solid footing, developers understand the complexity behind the simple HTML and CSS languages.
+Now that the "front-end development" field has a more solid footing, developers understand the complexity behind the simple HTML and CSS languages that we write.

 ### Easy to write, hard to write well

-HTML & CSS are easy to learn and write, but they are difficult to write *well*.
+Like I said, HTML & CSS are easy to learn and write, but they are difficult to write *well*.

-- We're building complex systems now
+#### We're building complex systems now

-- Markup and styles working in unison
+Our styles are built out on large-scale applications that need to be performant and easily understood by a large team.

-- Ability for styles to flex and work in different situations, environments
+#### Ability for styles to flex and work in different situations, environments

+Our styles need to be flexible so that we can add new features and pages, as well as have a solid foundation for each new site or application that we build.

 ## 3. Define "Modular CSS"